treehouses/treehouses.github.io/pages/vi/rpi-vi-first-steps.md

 1. A power cord for the Pi
 	- Standard micro USB power cord: 15.3W for Pi 4
 1. 3 Class 10 microSD cards
-	- minimal 16GB, but we recommend 32GB or greater
+	- 16gb or greater
+	- Recommend U1 speed class
 1. A microSD card reader
 	- Check your computer if you have a slot for a card reader otherwise use a USB reader
 1. Ethernet cable or wifi dongle